 Crucially for her, this should be accessible to all.
 “We need future captains, we need future sailors.
 We want systems which make people who are passionate about it [sailing] able to access it, rather than people who can afford it.”

 This is no mean feat.
 At the heart of the business model of New Dawn Traders is a monumental challenge.
-As Alex said, “The entire global economy is built on shipping”.
+As Geldenhuys said, “The entire global economy is built on shipping”.
 Creating a new model that goes against the basic features of that global economic system – high emissions, three shipwrecks a day from travelling in any conditions to meet international delivery deadlines – is, well, monumental.

 But Alex isn’t one to shy away from a challenge, and New Dawn Traders is building new models for supply chains that put the planet and people first: “To sail from Porto to Penzance could take seven days, but we allow 25.
 We try to work with the seasons – rather than against.”

 “I wanted to do something a bit different with the seaweeds, to paint them in the way that I thought was beautiful.”

 Sarah Jane Humphrey has a passion for plants and a talent for capturing the magic that happens when science and art meet.
 The illustrator, workshop facilitator and owner of the Botanical Atelier store in Falmouth, is a keen sea swimmer, and one day discovered an underwater forest “illuminated” by rays of sunlight.

 Since then Humphrey hasn’t looked back, with her journey taking her in an unexpected direction: channeling her passion onto the page and changing her practice in a quest to preserve the “life” that shone through that day in the water.
 As she describes it; “working from photographs gives me the chance to capture them in the way they were when they were really super fresh.”